Hecatron/grbd.github.io/content/posts/code/gtksharp.4.example2.md

 ## GtkSharp Handles and WithEvents Example

 For this next example we're going to use a similar project to the one used in the last part. <br>
-But this time around we're going to split the code into 2 seperate files.
+But this time around we're going to split the code into 2 separate files.

   * **TestForm1.glade.vb** - This acts as a sort of wrapper and makes all the properties of the Form available
   * **TestForm1.vb** - This is where our application logic sits similar to what you would use with windows forms